RayHightower/RayHightower.com/_posts/2020-02-06-sam-zell-solves-business-puzzles.markdown

 Later, as investment real estate opportunities became scarce, Sam found himself considering business deals beyond real estate.
 And he observed the following:

 >If we’ve been as successful in real estate as we have been, aren’t we really just good businessmen?
 And if we’re good businessmen, then why wouldn’t the same principles that apply to buying real estate apply to buying anything else?
-We checked the boxes—supply and demand, barriers to entry, tax considerations—all of the criteria that governed our decisions in real estate, and didn’t see any differences.
+We checked the boxes — supply and demand, barriers to entry, tax considerations — all of the criteria that governed our decisions in real estate, and didn’t see any differences.
 So we set a goal that we would diversify our investment portfolio to be 50 percent real estate and 50 percent non–real estate by 1990.<br/>&nbsp;<br/>~Sam Zell

 Success in real estate, combined with a shortage of profitable real estate investment opportunities, led Zell to explore other businesses.
 He looked for troubled companies where he might help.
 Some saw his approach as exploitation.
 Sam sees value in buying and creating value from others' mistakes.